 It’s now uncomfortable, any female passing by gets a comment, glasses are knocked over, everyone is staring as they pass.

 I’m out, I don’t want to be associated with these guys, some are cool individually but together they are total cunts.

-I’ve got to eat so I find a noodle joint.
-I’m shocked to pass by a Chi Chi’s, a Mexican restaurant I saw a lot growing up but never ate at.
+I’m shocked to pass by a Chi Chi’s, a Mexican restaurant I saw a lot growing up but never ate at one.
 Why is there one here?
 I thought they went bankrupt years ago.

 I’m now hunting Delirium Bar, supposedly the largest selection of beers in town, over 3000 on draft, bottles and cans.